vetcalc/vetcalc-api/README.md

-# What
+# VetCalc API

-This is some code for running a Express server for handling a REST API for the veterinarian app drug database (vaddb).
+This is some code for running an Express server for handling a OpenAPI requests to the VetCalc Database (vcdb).

 # How

 ## Install

 Install npm however you like.
-Then run `npm install`.
+Then run `npm ci`.
 To install from `package.json`.

 For most of the of script found in the `package.json` scripts section, you will